 ICS provides a virtual afterschool tutoring program that is FREE to all ICS K-12 students and offers academic assistance with a special focus on math and English subject areas.
-Students and parents can access the ICS Afterschool Tutoring Program every evening, Monday – Thursday, 5 – 8 p.m.
+Students and parents can access the ICS Afterschool Tutoring Program during the evenings, 5 – 8 p.m., on Mondays, Tuesdays, Wednesdays, and Thursdays.
 The virtual sessions, available through the Google Meets platform, are staffed by ICS employees who coordinate closely with students’ building leadership and teachers.

 Access the ICS Afterschool Virtual Tutoring Program

 Step 1: Students should launch the ICS Google Classroom platform from their school device and click on “+” sign in the menu bar.
 Select the “Join class” option.

 Step 2: Depending on the assistance needed and grade level, students should enter the appropriate class code to be connected.
 The ICS tutoring codes are: